 Sediment sampling is carried out at the same points, where surface water monitoring is done, normally at the end of summer, after a long period of drought.
 Sediment sampling is carried out directly from the river beds.
-The material, with a volume of 8 to 10 dm, is divided in four parts which are piled up on the river bank for 2-3 hours at an appropriate place for drainage.
-After that an homogenised sample comprising about 1.5 - 2 kg from each part is taken.
+The material, with a volume of 8 to 10 dm3, is divided in four parts which are piled up on the river bank for 2-3 hours at an appropriate place for drainage.
+After that a homogenised sample comprising about 1.5 - 2 kg from each part is taken.
 The sample is packed in a labelled plastic bag, with the sample number, as well as the sampling point number and the sampling date being indicated.
 The sampling place is photographed, GPS-coordinates are taken.

-Surface $\alpha$ and $\beta$ contamination measurements are performed at the posts, facilities, sorption installations, working premises and spoil heaps.
-They are carried out with field $\alpha$ , $\beta$ , $\gamma$ detectors with an external probe of the type FH-40GL-10.
+Surface α and β contamination measurements are performed at the posts, facilities, sorption installations, working premises and spoil heaps.
+They are carried out with field α , β , γ detectors with an external probe of the type FH-40GL-10.